Quphoria/Coding-Projects/README.txt

 If you find a bug in my programs please post an issue in the issue tracker and I will try and fix it.

+If you only want to download a specific folder from my repository I recommend DownGit (https://minhaskamal.github.io/DownGit/#/home).

 Note: Python programs are targeted at the latest version of python3.

 DISCLAMER: I accept no responsibility for any loss or damage caused by any of my programs,